bellflight/AVR-Python-Libraries/README.md

 from bell.avr.utils import timing
 ```

-Here is a `rate_limit` function which take a callable and a
+Here is a `rate_limit` function which takes a callable and a
-period or frequency, and only run the callable at that given rate.
+period or frequency, and only runs the callable at that given rate.

 ```python
 for _ in range(10):